prinze2005-prod/linkedlist_dataStructure/READMe.md

 Overview

-This project implements a linked list next structure to manage student records.
-It allows operations such as insertion, searching, deletion, counting, and display student records.
+This project implements a linked list data structure to manage student records.
+It allows operations such as insertion, searching, deletion, and listing of student records.
 Contents:

     Introduction
     Classes and Functions
     Usage
     Contributing
-    License
+    Running the program

 Introduction